Ryuanxue/FIPA/examples/telnet/READEME.md

 ## Annotation Strategy

 - Sensitive sources: Data from internet.
-- Annotation method: Annotate sensitive sources in the code using `FC_TAINT_WORLD`.
+- Annotation method: Annotate sensitive sources in the code using `FC_TAINT_WORD`.
 For details, refer to the patch file `diff.patch` under `source_code`.

 ## Preprocessing Steps